joyloruth/eZoo/README.md

 </ul>

 <h2>Application Overiew:</h2>
 eZoo is a JavaEE MVC application designed to manage a virtual zoo’s animals and Feeding schedules via an user interface for employees.
-Used the CRUD methods to create, retreive, update and delete items to and from the database.
+Used the CRUD methods to create, retrieve, update and delete items to and from the database.

 <h2>Business Requirements:</h2>
 <ul>